Romacoding/ostash.dev/content/posts/2021-02-16-clojure-bindings.md

 ```clojure
 (def my-new-list (range 3))
 ```
-We could also define a lexically scoped (local) binding with a *let* special form.
+We could also define a lexically scoped (local) bindings with a *let* special form.
 We declare them in square brackets by providing name and value pairs. *a* and *b* are only accesibble in *let* scope wraped with parenthesis.
 ```clojure
 (let [a 1
       b 2]